Judith Christie McAllister

-Judith Christie McAllister (born September 29, 1963 as Judith F. Christie) is an American Pentecostal gospel musician, the leader of Never Ending Worship, and she was the President of the International Music Department for the Church of God in Christ from 2009 until 2021.
+Judith Christie McAllister (born September 29, 1963 as Judith F. Christie) is an American Pentecostal gospel singer, songwriter, and musician.
+She is the leader of Never Ending Worship, and she was the president of the International Music Department for the Church of God in Christ from 2009 until 2021.
 Her first album, Send Judah First, was released by Judah Music Records in 2000.
 She released, Raise the Praise, with Judah Music Records in 2003.
 The third album, In His Presence: Live!, was released in 2006, and this was a Billboard magazine breakthrough release upon the Gospel Albums and two others.
 Her fourth album, Sound the Trumpet, was released in 2011 with Shanachie Records, and this charted upon the aforementioned chart.

 Early life

 She was born in Harlem, on September 29, 1963, as Judith F. Christie, as the daughter of a minister from Jamaica and her mother, who is from Barbados.
 Her mother being a pianist at her father's church growing up gave her the impetus to learn how to play the piano and become a pianist in her own right.
 She went to Oral Roberts University in the mid-1980s.